 Honda’s evergreen compact car has everything you could want in a commuter vehicle.
 It’s affordable, it has a good reputation for reliability, and you won’t have to drain your savings account to fill its tank.
 But Honda also gives you a little something extra.

-The Civic is one of the best driving compact cars around.
+The Civic is one of the best-driving compact cars around.
 The steering and suspension are precise and quick to react to driver inputs.
-The optional 1.5-liter turbocharged four-cylinder engine’s 174 horsepower is more than enough to exploit gaps in traffic.
+The 1.5-liter turbocharged four-cylinder engine’s 174-horsepower rating is more than enough to exploit gaps in traffic.
 But when you can’t go fast, the Civic still impresses with a comfortable ride and quiet cabin that will make long commutes less of an ordeal.